 3. Consider influencer marketing

 Influencer marketing, if done well, can help your business reach its marketing goals.
-With influencers, follower count isn’t everything.
+But one of the lesser-known retail marketing tips is that when it comes to influencers, follower count isn’t everything.
 In fact, engagement rate is a better metric for determining whether or not an influencer is worth partnering with.

-Influencers with relatively low follower counts (fewer than 10,000 followers) often have much higher engagement rates than their mega or macro counterparts.
-A high engagement rate signifies a high amount of trust, and therefore, a higher likelihood of conversion for your business.
+Influencers in the middle often have much higher engagement rates than their mega or micro follower counterparts—think 5,000 to 500,000 as a budget sweet spot.
+A high engagement rate signifies a high amount of trust, and therefore a higher likelihood of conversion for your business.

 Find influencers that create content for the same target audience as your business and see if they are interested in partnering with your brand.
 You can do this by searching through your tagged photos, relevant hashtags or even your competitors’ accounts to create a shortlist of people to reach out to.